The 2025 Java Developer RoadMap (with Resources)

 3.2 Hibernate

 Now, why should you learn Hibernate?
-Well, because most of the Java applications you will work with will interact with Database, and it’s excruciating to deal with Database in Java using JDBC and without a proper framework like Hibernate.
+Well, because most of the Java applications you will work with will interact with databases, it’s excruciating to deal with databases in Java using JDBC and without a proper framework like Hibernate.

 Now, when it comes to learning Hibernate there are many great resources available in the market, but the Spring & Hibernate for Beginners course is my preferred one because you can kill two birds from one stone, you can learn both Spring and Hibernate in one class rather than joining separate courses for them.

-Btw, if you truly want to master Hibernate or looking for an advanced Hibernate course then Vlad Mihalcea’s High-Performance Java Persistence book and the course is the best resource for anyone.
+Btw, if you truly want to master Hibernate or looking for an advanced Hibernate course then Vlad Mihalcea’s High-Performance Java Persistence book and the course are the best resources for anyone.

 3.3 Spring Boot

 Features like auto-configuration take away most of the pain associated with configuring the Spring application.
-Similarly, starter POM features grouped commonly used dependency into simple reusable POMs.
+Similarly, starter POM features grouped commonly used dependencies into simple reusable POMs.

-Now, if you want to learn Spring Boot, I strongly suggest you go through Learn Spring Boot in 100 Steps course; it’s one of the best and most up-to-date and also provide step-by-step guides for everyday things a Spring Boot developer needs to know.
+Now, if you want to learn Spring Boot, I strongly suggest you go through the Learn Spring Boot in 100 Steps course; it’s one of the best and most up-to-date and also provides step-by-step guides for everyday things a Spring Boot developer needs to know.

 3.4 Java Microservice Frameworks — MicroProfile, Micronaut, and Quarkus

-While learning Spring Boot and Spring Cloud is sufficient for developing Microservices in Java, there is a couple of more advanced frameworks you can explore, like Eclipse's Microprofile, Micronaut, and Quarkus.
+While learning Spring Boot and Spring Cloud is sufficient for developing Microservices in Java, there are a couple of more advanced frameworks you can explore, like Eclipse's Microprofile, Micronaut, and Quarkus.

 3.4.1 Quarkus